What Is a Works Council?

-A business entity is obligated by the Works Councils Act to establish a Works Council, depending on the number of employees that work within the company based on an employment agreement.
+The business entity is obligated by the Act to establish a council, depending on the number of employees that work within the company based on an employment agreement.

 Does your company employ 1 to 10 employees?